icsm-au/3d-csdm-profile-wa/README.md

 This contains:
 - `features/`: schemas for the feature types defined by this bb (which is a "super-bb" containing at least oneOf these defined features)
 - `datatypes/`: reusable schemas for (potentially complex) datatypes defined by this bb
-- `aspects/`: groups of properties that may be included in feature types (equivalent to attribute groups in XML schema)
 - `assets/`: Documentation assets (e.g. images) directory.
 See [Assets](#assets) below.

-[profiles/](profiles/) contain vocabulary bindings and content validation rules fpr this profile.
-These are combined with other profiles as required.

 NB.
 The common encoding specification is based on component building blocks using the same structure, without the vocabulary and profile specification elements.
 [More information on design and usage of OGC Building Blocks](https://ogcincubator.github.io/bblocks-docs/)